dannywillems/dannywillems/README.md

 My values include, but are not restricted to, privacy, egalitarianism and more recently veganism.
 When possible, my work is released publicly in open-source and for free.

 I spend most of my time trying to provide a better Internet for everyone.
-With this mission in mind, I co-founded [LeakIX](https://leakix.net) with [Gregory Boddin](https://github.com/gboddin/) and we aim to be the Internet red team.
+With this mission in mind, I co-founded [LeakIX](https://leakix.net) with [Gregory Boddin](https://github.com/gboddin/) in 2021 and we aim to be the Internet red team.

 I am also a cryptography engineer at [O(1) Labs](https://o1labs.org/), a company catalyzing a new generation of applications powered by zero-knowledge cryptography.